 There are other walks to choose from: an easy two-hour birders walk with an ornithologist on sandy beaches and through the rainforest, or a medium-grade nature and history walk led by expedition staff.
-Snorkelling and scuba diving options are also offered, with the possibility of seeing green turtles which feed along the beaches at low tide.
+Snorkelling is also offered, with the possibility of seeing green turtles which feed along the beaches at low tide.

 After a day filled with Signature Experiences, sit back and enjoy sunset drinks.Daily :

 Jump aboard Zodiacs to visit Restoration Island, named by Captain William Bligh when he landed here in 1789 aboard his 17-foot boat during his epic journey following the famous mutiny on the Bounty.
 Bligh and his men spent time here to recover from their exertions.
 The food they found restored their spirits before they set sail to Timor.
-Then cruise to the Piper Islands, a group of vegetated cays home to the largest breeding population of the Black Noddy in Queensland, as well as an important nesting area for the vulnerable hawksbill turtle and a known area for dugongs.Daily :
+Then cruise to the Piper Islands, a group of vegetated cays home to Queensland’s largest breeding population of black noddies and a nesting area for the vulnerable hawksbill turtle.
+A population of dugongs also inhabits the area.Daily :

 Spend time on Davie Reef and enjoy the coral reef while swimming and snorkelling off Davie Cay, a small spit on the northern edge of the reef.
 Here you can spot barracuda swimming around the reef’s edges.
 You’ll also feast your eyes on the technicolour wonderland of the coral sites, where colourful parrot fish, blue and yellow fusiliers, neon wrasses and clownfish swim.Daily :

 Discover historic Cooktown, which dates to the 1870s.
-Walk in the steps of Captain Cook as you walk through the main street and visit the Botanical Gardens and James Cook Museum.
+Walk in the steps of Captain Cook as you pass along the main street and visit the botanical gardens and James Cook Museum.
 Here you will find original artefacts from the HMB Endeavour and learn of the story of Cook’s landing from an Indigenous perspective.
-Afterwards, head up to Grassy Hill with a local guide, and take in the view of the Coral Sea and Endeavour River, where Cook and ship naturalist Joseph Banks first saw a Kangaroo.
+Afterwards, head up to Grassy Hill with a local guide, and take in the view of the Coral Sea and Endeavour River, where Cook and ship naturalist Joseph Banks first saw a kangaroo.
 Tonight is our farewell dinner.Daily :